vesalcido/cse15l-lab-report5/index.md

 ```
 * Along with my buglab.java file, I also have a bash script called `error.sh` that looks like this:
 ```
-#!/bin/bash

-# Compile the Java code
 javac ErrorExample.java

-# Check if the compilation was successful
 if [ $? -eq 0 ]; then
     echo "Compilation successful.
 Running the program..."

-    # Run the Java program
     java ErrorExample
 else
     echo "Compilation failed.
 Please fix the errors in your code."